 Submit changes to a database

 A commit ends a transaction and makes all changes available to other users.
 In GoLand, you can select how you want to commit transactions: automatically or manually.
-To change the commit mode, use the Tx drop-down menu on the toolbar.
+To change the commit mode, use the Tx drop-down menu on the data editor toolbar.

-The table editor accumulates all the changes that you made.
+The data editor accumulates all the changes that you made.
 When you press the Submit and Commit button (), GoLand sends these changes to a database.
 In the database, changes are processed according to the selected commit mode:

 With Tx:Auto, the database itself commits all the changes.